m-wells/JupyterParameters.jl/README.md

-# JupyterParam
+# JupyterParameters
 [![Build Status](https://travis-ci.com/m-wells/JupyterParameters.jl.svg?branch=master)](https://travis-ci.com/m-wells/JupyterParameters.jl)

 Treat Jupyter notebooks as visual scripts which can be executed from the command line or from a script.
-JupyterParam creates and executes a new copy of the notebook with the parameters that have been passed and preserves the original.
+JupyterParameters creates and executes a new copy of the notebook with the parameters that have been passed and preserves the original.

-My main use case for JupyterParam is for batch processes that I also want to generate inline sophiscated plots.
+My main use case for JupyterParameters is for batch processes that I also want to generate inline sophiscated plots.
 This essentially creates log files of my data analysis along with plots.
 Running Jupyter notebooks from the command line is already possible using
 ```